apache/trafficserver/doc/reference/configuration/records.config.en.rst

    certificates and certificate chains listed in :file:`ssl_multicert.config` will be loaded relative to this path.

-.. ts:confvar:: CONFIG proxy.config.ssl.server.private_key.path STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.server.private_key.path STRING NULL

    The location of the SSL certificate private keys.
 Change this variable only if the private key is not located in the SSL